AChusuei/Poker2Poker/README.md

 Texas Hold'Em Poker P2P Game
 =========

 A P2P Poker application that is designed to work without a central server.

+Well almost, since we're using WebRTC, we still need a signaling server to bootstrap two peers to connect to one another.
+But once that's done, the game is run completely between peers!

 Most of the functionality, if you are interested, lives in the public/javascripts folder.